whiprandolph/bestseller/notes.md

 "Many healthy cultures referenced in this book have not been able to maintain a traditional way of life since being conquered by unhealthy cultures in recent centuries.
 However, unlike people who've forgotten their healthy-culture ancestors, they still remember..."

+### Cindy's -- Can We Really Transform Our Unhealthy Culture?

+Given the extent of the core problem in unhealthy cultures (a few ruling over the many), the challenge of creating and maintaining a healthy culture is mammoth.

+But here’s the good news: creating a health culture is doable!
+If it wasn’t doable, why were millions of people over millions of years able to do it?

+Healthy cultures represent who we really are.
+We don’t have to reinvent ourselves, we simply have to return to who we really are.

+So, where do we begin?
+Like Jesus and so many others have shown again and again, we begin with ourselves.
+Many of this book’s earlier chapters offer ideas about what we can do on our own.
+The next step is building our collective spiritual strength with other people.

+Building with other people will not be an easy path because, just like myself and probably just like you, those of us raised from birth in unhealthy cultures have unwittingly absorbed many of its abuses along the way.

+Even those of us who have worked on our own spiritual and personal growth still live our lives to various degrees embedded in the broader dominant unhealthy culture where we continue to need to fend for ourselves, sometimes at the expense of others, whether we like it or not.

+So I am not saying that change will be easy.
+I am saying we can.
+And I am saying we should.

 ### Early Reader Feedback